EmergentMind/nix-config/nixos-installer/README.md

 You will need to do it for each yubikey you want to use.

-### Unlocking secondary drives after boot using cryptabe and a keyfile
+### Unlocking secondary drives after boot using crypttab and a keyfile
 From - https://wiki.nixos.org/wiki/Full_Disk_Encryption#Unlocking_secondary_drives :

-1. Create a keyfile for your secondary drive(s), store ti safely and add it as a LUKS key:
+1. Create a keyfile for your secondary drive(s), store it safely and add it as a LUKS key:

 ```bash
 # dd bs=512 count=4 if=/dev/random of=/luks-secondary-unlock.key iflag=fullblock